mahasri/accionlabs-delivery-management/docs/delivery-governance/governance-framework.md

-# Review Process
+# Governance Framework

 ## Overview

-This section covers the review process and procedures.
+This section covers the governance framework and structure.

 ## Content